-If you have a new blog, whether you are blogging on WordPress.com software , then don’t be surprised if you can’t find it on Google or on Yahoo or Bing immediately.
-It can take from 4 – 6 weeks or more to add any new sites, but this post contains ten tips for expediting the process.
+Updated March 17, 2015.
+If you have a new WordPress.com blog, then don’t be surprised if you can’t find it on Google or on Yahoo or Bing immediately.
+It can take from 4 – 6 weeks or more to add any new sites, but this post contains tips for expediting the process.

 What to do to get your site indexed if you are a wordpress.com blogger.

-I would like my blog to be visible to everyone, including search engines (like Google, Sphere, Technorati) and archivers – This is the setting used by most blogs.
+Allow search engines to index this site – This is the setting used by most blogs.
 It lets everyone read your blog and allows your blog to be included in search engines and other content sites.

 Is there anything that will expedite the search engine indexing process?